 The stark facts are: Whether a person grows up on a park bench or Park Avenue, the odds are that about one out of six people will become an alcoholic.
 Alcoholism is truly an ecumenical disease.

 Alcoholism Caregiver Tips

 If you wind up caring for an alcoholic, you’re going to need help yourself.
-An excellent place to start is in your local library and/or on-line.
-Because caring for alcoholics is so common, there are local support groups in virtually every town.
+An excellent place to start is in your local library and/or online.
+Because caring for alcoholics is a common occupation, there are local support groups in virtually every town.
 They are called “Al-Anon” groups.
 They have their own literature and books specific to this topic.

 Alcoholism Brain Science

 Clinical Trials.gov has hundreds of trials listed on its site that involve alcohol dependence.
 One of these trials is testing a hallucinogen called psilocybin, a mushroom derivative, against a control, a known allergy medication called diphenhydramine.
 This trial will be blinded to all 180 participants, meaning that trial investigators and participants will not know who has taken what substance, is designed for various outcomes, including how they react short-term to variable amounts of psilocybin.
 Investigators, who include New York University Langone Medical Center, also want to evaluate patients’ drinking before and after receiving the hallucinogen.
 Your donations help support this research.

 The United Brain Association proudly champions and supports Alcoholism research.
 We diligently vet each research project to ensure we are selecting research with the most promising outcomes.

 A Double-Blind Trial of Psilocybin-Assisted Treatment of Alcohol Dependence